U.S. Naval Air Station Lough Foyle Ireland: History

 At the start of United States of America's involvement in the First World War, five sites in Ireland (Queenstown, Wexford, Lough Foyle, Whiddy Island and Berehaven) were identified to be operated by the United States Navy in support of allied operations against enemy submarines.

 Local Irish labor and American construction teams worked on the site, building a control tower that still stands, accommodation and workshops, and a concrete slipway for beaching the aircraft – this is still in existence.

 Aircraft

 In July 1918, the first Curtiss H-16 flying boats arrived in Londonderry.
 These had been stripped down and had to be re-assembled, a task completed by August 22, when training began.
 On September 1, 1918, the base became operational.
 Between September 3 and November 6, the flying boats completed 27 patrols – flying was possible only on 31 days.
 The longest patrol, on October 24, was over six hours.

 Operations

-On October 19, 1918, while escorting a 32-ship convoy in the Lough Foyle sector off Northern Ireland, ENS George S. Montgomery sighted and successfully attacked an enemy submarine stalking the convoy.
+On October 19, 1918, while escorting a 32-ship convoy in the Lough Foyle sector off the north coast of Ireland, ENS George S. Montgomery sighted and successfully attacked an enemy submarine stalking the convoy.
 His bombs hit within 30 feet of the periscope and brought heavy turbulence and oil to the surface.
 For “probably damaging” the submarine and saving the convoy from attack, he was officially commended.